akka/akka/akka-docs/rst/java/cluster-usage.rst

 .. literalinclude:: ../../../akka-samples/akka-sample-cluster-java/src/main/java/sample/cluster/simple/SimpleClusterListener.java
    :language: java

 The actor registers itself as subscriber of certain cluster events.
-It gets notified with a snapshot event, ``CurrentClusterState`` that holds full state information of the cluster.
-After that it receives events for changes that happen in the cluster.
+It receives events corresponding to the current state of the cluster when the subscription starts and then it receives events for changes that happen in the cluster.

 The easiest way to run this example yourself is to download `Typesafe Activator <http://typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Cluster Samples with Java <http://typesafe.com/activator/template/akka-sample-cluster-java>`_.
-It contains instructions of how to run the <code>SimpleClusterApp</code>.
+It contains instructions of how to run the ``SimpleClusterApp``.

 Joining to Seed Nodes
 ^^^^^^^^^^^^^^^^^^^^^